henriquetoledos/pbip-demo-artefact/.roo/rules/01-power-bi-rules.md

 ### Context for description generation
 - This repository contains Power BI reports for COMPANY X
-- COMPANY X sells different kinds of bycicles o a series of brands across multiple countries.
+- COMPANY X sells different kinds of bycicles across multiple countrie and channels.
-- COMPANY X serves millions of customers annually through both digital and in-store experiences.
-- COMPANY X uses data and technology to personalize the shopping experience.
-- COMPANY X partners with manufacturers and suppliers to ensure product quality and availability.
-- COMPANY X invests in sustainable practices across its supply chain and packaging.
-- COMPANY X has a global workforce and local teams to support regional markets.
-- COMPANY X adapts its product offerings to meet the cultural and seasonal needs of each market.
-- COMPANY X runs marketing campaigns tailored to specific audiences across different countries.
-- COMPANY X manages a loyalty program to reward repeat customers and drive retention.
-- COMPANY X constantly evaluates trends to introduce new brands and product lines.
+- COMPANY X sells to different segments of business, like Midmarket and Government
-- COMPANY X integrates inventory and logistics systems for efficient order fulfillment.
-- COMPANY X participates in corporate social responsibility initiatives around the world.